ccamel/awesome-ccamel/README.md

 - [pkg/errors](https://github.com/pkg/errors) - Simple error handling primitives
 - [playwright-community/playwright-go](https://github.com/playwright-community/playwright-go) - Playwright for Go a browser automation library to control Chromium, Firefox and WebKit with a single API.
 - [pokt-network/pocket-core](https://github.com/pokt-network/pocket-core) - Official implementation of the Pocket Network Protocol
+- [pokt-network/smt](https://github.com/pokt-network/smt) - A Go library that implements a Sparse Merkle Trie for a key-value map.
 - [polyfloyd/go-errorlint](https://github.com/polyfloyd/go-errorlint) - A source code linter that can be used to find code that will cause problems with Go's error wrapping scheme
 - [prest/prest](https://github.com/prest/prest) - PostgreSQL ➕ REST, low-code, simplify and accelerate development, ⚡ instant, realtime, high-performance on any Postgres application, existing or new
 - [princjef/gomarkdoc](https://github.com/princjef/gomarkdoc) - Generate markdown documentation for Go (golang) code